ericsysmin/ansible-collection-wavefront/README.md

-# Ansible Collection - wavefrontHQ.ansible-collection-wavefront
+# Ansible Collection - ericsysmin.wavefront

 This Ansible collection comprises of roles that allows you to install and configure wavefront-proxy from your playbook.